If you are thinking about replacing your windows, you should know all of the types of home windows available!

 Want to boost your curb appeal?
 Take a look at transom windows.
 Transom windows are commonly found above doors or other windows as an accent.
 You typically see these windows in a semi-circle style, but they can be customized to any shape.
 These windows are mainly for decoration and usually cannot be opened.

 These windows are great for privacy which is why you will commonly find them in bathrooms.
 Glass block windows allow a great amount of light, but you can’t see out of them clearly, and they cannot be opened.

 Arched windows are lovely for designs.
 They can stand alone, or be placed on top of other windows for a stunning look.
 Most arched windows cannot be opened.

 These windows work like a sliding glass door, they are extremely easy to open.
 Slider windows are also easy to maintain and a cost effective option.
 Great for light and ventilation, but you can only open half of the window.

-Bay and windows can add great charm to a home.
-These windows project out of the home’s exterior and create a little extra space/shelf inside your home.
+Bay windows can add great charm to a home.
+These large windows project out of the home’s exterior and create a little extra space inside your home.
 Bay windows can be created with double hung or casement windows.